Watch Our FREE Training

 For nearly all auctions, yes, you are required to show proof of funds—either in the form of cash or a cashier’s check—prior to registering for the auction and bidding.

-Proof of funds can be proven via cash or cash equivalent.
+Proof of funds can be provided via cash or a cash equivalent.
 Proof can take the form of recent bank statements, brokerage account statements, bank letters, or proof of an existing line of credit.

 Final Thoughts